The Book In Three Or More Sentences:

-Satisfaction From Less
+Lesson #4: Satisfaction From Less

 Living in a small apartment, with just a few clothes and only the essentials, is a sign of poverty nowadays.
-At least, this’s what the society says.
+At least, that’s what the society says.
 We are constantly bombarded by notifications about exotic places, new watches, phones, gadgets that will supposedly transform our lives.

 But that’s not all.